-You're likely to start by seeing your family doctor or a general practitioner.
-You may then be referred to a doctor who specializes in skin disorders (dermatologist).
-If you have a severe infection, you may first be seen by an emergency room doctor.
-You may also be seen by an infectious disease specialist.
+You're likely to start by seeing your family doctor or a general practitioner, who may refer you to a doctor who specializes in skin disorders (dermatologist).
+If you have a severe infection, an emergency room doctor may examine you first.
+You may also be referred to an infectious disease specialist.

 What you can do

-- Write down key personal information, such as if you've had any recent surgeries, injuries, animal bites or insect bites.
+- List key personal information, such as if you've had any recent surgeries, injuries, animal bites or insect bites.

-- Make a list of all medications, vitamins and supplements you're taking, along with the dosage.
+- List medications, vitamins and supplements you're taking and the dosage.

 Preparing a list of questions can help you make sure that you cover the points that are important to you.
 For cellulitis, some basic questions to ask your doctor include: